 The Gulf Coast Research Laboratory (GCRL), located in Ocean Springs, has offered summer courses in the marine sciences since 1947.
-GCRL has a three-fold mission of research, education, and service in the marine sciences.
-Scientific discipline areas encompass biology, chemistry, and geology of coastal and continental shelf waters.
 Over 160 researchers, technical and support personnel, and students work on this campus; research emphasis areas include aquatic animal health, marine aquaculture, aquatic biodiversity, coastal ecology, fate and effects of environmental pollutants, and fisheries science.
+The GCRL is home to the Department of Coastal Sciences and the Center for Fisheries Research and Development.